yohman/22W-UP206A/README.md

 A- | Good grasp of material and solid application to your own research inquiry B+ | Average understanding of material, largely duplicating course material to fit with your own research inquiry B and below | Submission is incomplete or produces errors

+## Late assignments

+Late assignments will be marked down one grade for each day it is late.
+For example, if your assigment warrants an "A" but is a day late, you will receive an "A-."
+As long as you submit your assignment before 10th week, you will get at least a "C."

 ## Weekly Schedule